Miatto-research-group/bolt/README.md

 #### 2. Create a `Requirements` object for multiple input-output relations
 The `Requirements` class collects all of the required input-output relations that we require from the interferometer.
-Generally, an interferometer that satisfies all of the required relations does not exist, but the optimizer will try to find one that satisfies them the best.
+Generally, an interferometer that satisfies all of the required relations does not exist, but the optimizer will try to find one that satisfies them with the highest probability.
 ```python
 from bolt import Requirements